JosephDuffy/Persist/README.md

 Persist provides the `Persister` class, which can be used to persist and retrieve values from various forms of storage.

-The `Persisted` property wrapper wraps `Persister`, making it easy to have a property that automatically persists its value.
+The `Persisted` property wrapper wraps a `Persister`, making it easy to have a property that automatically persists its value.

 ```swift
 class Foo {